-- § 3.9.4.5 The District will examine the title report for the property and other information to determine whether: (1)The total unpaid amount of all liens disclosed, together with the amount of the system development charge sought to be paid by installments, does not exceed (a) the appraised value of the property as determined by the current appraisal of the County Assessor or (b) if the District elects, based upon the appraisal or other evidence of value acceptable to the District, the amount does not exceed the estimated fair market value of the property; and (2) the District, in its discretion, upon review of the applicant's ability to make payments as required under the proposed mortgage or trust deed and other debt obligations and the status of applicant's title to the property, consents to execution of the mortgage or trust deed. - § 3.9.4.6 After the District is satisfied with the title report for the property, the applicant shall execute an installment promissory note, payable to the District in the form prescribed by the District for payment in installments not to exceed twenty (20) equal semi-annual installments due January 1 and July 1 of each year, together with interest on the deferred principal balance at the rate of interest established in the District's Fee Schedule.
-The promissory note shall be secured by a mortgage or trust deed to the property.
+- § 3.9.4.5 The District will examine the title report for the property and other information to determine whether: (1)The total unpaid amount of all liens disclosed, together with the amount of the system development charge sought to be paid by installments, does not exceed (a) the appraised value of the property as determined by the current appraisal of the County Assessor or (b) if the District elects, based upon the appraisal or other evidence of value acceptable to the District, the amount does not exceed the estimated fair market value of the property; and (2) the District, in its discretion, upon review of the applicant's ability to make payments to the District, consents to execution of an agreement with the applicant to make the required payments. - § 3.9.4.6 After the District is satisfied with the title report for the property, the applicant shall execute an installment promissory note, payable to the District in the form prescribed by the District for payment in installments not to exceed twenty (20) equal semi-annual installments due January 1 and July 1 of each year, together with interest on the deferred principal balance at the rate of interest established in the District's Fee Schedule.
+The promissory note shall be secured by a lien on the property.
 The cost of recording, preparation of security documents, title company report, and filing fees shall be borne by the applicant in addition to the connection charge.
-The applicant, by electing to pay in installments, agrees that as an additional remedy to recovery upon the promissory note and foreclosure of the mortgage or trust deed or remedy in lieu thereof, the District may after ten (10) days' notice of delinquent installments cause termination of service to the defaulting property.

-§ 3.9.5 If the District determines that the amount of SDC, together with all unpaid liens, exceeds the appraised value of the property or that the applicant cannot execute a mortgage or trust deed that will be a valid lien or if the District believes that it will not have adequate security, or that the applicant cannot make the required payments, it shall so advise the applicant and installment payments shall not be accepted.
+The applicant, by electing to pay in installments, agrees that as an additional remedy to recovery upon the promissory note and foreclosure of the lien, the District may after ten (10) days' notice of delinquent installments cause termination of service to the defaulting property. - § 3.9.5 If the District determines that the amount of SDC, together with all unpaid liens, exceeds the appraised value of the property or that the applicant cannot execute a promissory note enforceable by a valid lien, or if the District determines that it will not have adequate security or that the applicant cannot make the required payments, the District shall so advise the applicant and installment payments shall not be accepted.

 § 3.9.6 The District shall docket the lien in the lien docket.
-From that time, the District shall have a lien upon the described parcel for the amount of the SDC, together with interest on the unpaid balance at the rate established by the District.
+From that time, the District shall have a lien upon the described property for the amount of the SDC, together with interest on the unpaid balance at the rate established by the District.
 The lien shall be enforceable in the manner provided in ORS Chapter 223 and shall be superior to all other liens pursuant to ORS 223.230.